TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Implementation Details

 \subsection{OpenAI's Gym: Cart Pole}

 \paragraph{Trajectory generation.} We play the game until convergence.
 An expert trajectory is defined as one that achieves a cumulative reward greater than 475, in line with the criteria proposed by the authors of the environments \citep{brockman2016openai}.
-This is done using the same Actor-Critic architecture as described for the secret key.
-We inject random variables into the state, which have a uniform probability distribution over the following range $V_{rand_i} \in [-5, 5]$, although if truly random the range should be unimportant.
+This is done using the same Actor-Critic architecture as described for the Secret Key Game.
+We introduce random variables into the state, each following a uniform probability distribution within the range $V_{rand_i} \in [-5, 5]$.
+However, if the variables are truly random, the specific range should be inconsequential.

 \paragraph{Transfer entropy measure estimation.} We use the same architecture as previously stated for the Secret Key Game, except in this case, we use the following parameters for Algorithm \ref{alg:te_est} $b=10000$, $N=4000$, and $\alpha = 0.01$.